philiplebo/philiplebo.github.io/index.md

 * Analyzed Business Processes to Identify Maturity Gaps
     * Managed team to assess various organizations’ maturity in areas of governance, technology, and people
     * Interviewed subject matter experts and stakeholders to determine current state gaps and strengths
+    * Developed cost analysis, roadmaps, and future state architecture to guide new security initiatives
     * Presented findings and recommendations to executive board to promote cybersecurity awareness
 * Facilitated Cybersecurity Teaching Seminars
     * Presented cybersecurity training workshops to executives and board members of Fortune 500 companies
     * Facilitated discussion of security challenges and solutions, leading to consulting sales of over $1 million
+* Developed Vulnerability Assessment Tools
+    * Identified requirements and design for an application to support analyzing organizational security risks
+    * Designed, developed, tested, and deployed application to multiple F100 companies
+    * Provided ongoing training support and feature enhancements
 * Managed SQL Server Database to Support Enterprise Software Transformation
     * Designed, developed, and implemented an extract, transform, and load solution for data of 180,000 users
     * Optimized a SQL Server implementation supporting an enterprise identity management solution